fma965/f9-homelab/README.md

 Flux will recursively search sub folders until it finds the most top level `kustomization.yaml` per directory and then apply all the resources listed in it.
 That aforementioned `kustomization.yaml` will generally only have a namespace resource and one or many Flux kustomizations (`ks.yaml`).
 Under the control of those Flux kustomizations there will be a `HelmRelease` or other resources related to the application which will be applied.

 [Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates, when they are found a PR is automatically created.
-When some PRs are merged Flux applies the changes to my cluster.
+When PRs are merged Flux applies the changes to my cluster.

 ---

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f42c/512.gif" alt="🐬" width="20" height="20"> Docker

-My Docker instance is running on my [TrueNAS](https://truenas.com/) server and managed by [Komodo](https://github.com/moghtech/komodo) with GitOps practices, it runs AI workloads that require a dedicated NVidia GPU, Ser2Net for my Zigbee adapter and more, I've tried to limit as much as possible what the NAS does and where possible offloaded it to the Kubernetes cluster.
+My Docker instance is running on my [TrueNAS](https://truenas.com/) server and managed by [Doco-CD](https://github.com/kimdre/doco-cd) with GitOps practices, it runs AI workloads that require a dedicated NVidia GPU, Ser2Net for my Zigbee adapter and more, I've tried to limit as much as possible what the NAS does and where possible offloaded it to the Kubernetes cluster.

 ### GitOps

-[Komodo](https://github.com/moghtech/komodo) watches my [docker](./docker/) folder (see Directories below) and makes the changes based on the state of my Git repository.
+[Doco-CD](https://github.com/kimdre/doco-cd) watches my [docker](./docker/) folder (see Directories below) and makes the changes based on the state of my Git repository.

-Komodo is controlled mostly from a single file, the [komodo.toml](./docker/komodo.toml) file.
-This is the file that sets up al the stacks, from there it's just docker compose.yaml files
+Doco-CD is controlled mostly from a single file, the [.doco-cd.yaml](./.doco-cd.yaml) file.
+This is the file that tells Doco-CD what folders to search for compose files to deploy.

 ---